Allah: Etymology

+Whether or not Allah can be considered as the personal name of God became disputed in contemporary scholarship.
+Islamic scholars have generally tried to explain the issue by rejecting approaches that associate this word with the names of other gods or that state it is derived from these names; grammarians of the Basra school regarded it as either formed "spontaneously" or as the determined form of llāh (from the verbal root lyh with the meaning suggesting of "lofty" or "hidden").
+Other Muslims scholars proposed that the term derives from ('the object of mystery') since the nature of God is a mystery and incomprehensible for humans.
+In Islamic usage and theology, Allah is God's most unique, proper name, and referred to as ('the Word of Majesty').
+Jahm bin Safwan was reported in later sources as holding that divine names, including "Allah", were created rather than eternal.
+Ibn Hanbal rejected this view.

 History of usage

 Pre-Islamic Arabia

-Regional variants of the word Allah occur in both pagan and Christian pre-Islamic inscriptions.
-According to Marshall Hodgson, it seems that in the pre-Islamic Arabia, some Arab Christians undertook pilgrimages to the Kaaba, a pagan temple at that time, honoring Allah there as the God Creator.
+Regional variants of the word Allah occur in both pagan and Christian pre-Islamic Arabian inscriptions.

+According to Marshall Hodgson, it seems that in the pre-Islamic Arabia, some Arab Christians undertook pilgrimages to the Kaaba, a pagan temple at that time, honoring Allah there as the God the Creator.
+Archaeological excavations have led to the discovery of pre-Islamic inscriptions and tombs made by Arab Christians in the ruins of a church at Umm el-Jimal in Northern Jordan, which initially thought to be containing references to Allah by Enno Littmann, as the proper name of God; however, this view was rejected by a second translation of the five-verse inscription made by Bellamy et al. (1985–88).
 In an inscription of Christian martyrion dated to 512, references to al-ilah (الاله) appear in both Arabic and Aramaic.
 The inscription opens with the phrase "By the Help of al-ilah".

-Archaeological excavations have led to the discovery of ancient pre-Islamic inscriptions and tombs made by Arab Christians in the ruins of a church at Umm el-Jimal in Northern Jordan, which initially, according to Enno Littmann (1949), contained references to Allah as the proper name of God.
-However, on a second revision by Bellamy et al. (1985 & 1988) the five-verse inscription was retranslated: "(1)This [inscription] was set up by colleagues of ʿUlayh, (2) son of ʿUbaydah, secretary (3) of the cohort Augusta Secunda (4) Philadelphiana; may he go mad who (5) effaces it."

 Irfan Shahîd quoting the 10th-century encyclopedic collection Kitab al-Aghani notes that pre-Islamic Arab Christians have been reported to have raised the battle cry "Ya La Ibad Allah" (O slaves of Allah) to invoke each other into battle.
 According to Shahid, on the authority of 10th-century Muslim scholar Al-Marzubani, "Allah" was also mentioned in pre-Islamic Christian poems by some Ghassanid and Tanukhid poets in Syria and Northern Arabia.